Lake Macdonald, QLD

 Where is Lake Macdonald?

-Lake Macdonald is a suburb of Queensland, Australia.
+Lake Macdonald is a suburb of Queensland, Australia, in the Noosa local government area.

 What is the population of Lake Macdonald?